This website is designed and maintained by Sharon Meagher (pronounced “Marr”).

-Meagher also serves on the editorial board of the Routledge journal CITY.
-She also teaches in the master’s degree program on Gender, Culture, and Development at the Kigali Institute of Education (Rwanda) as often as she can.
+Meagher also served as a curriculum consultant and faculty member for the master’s degree program on Gender, Culture, and Development at the Kigali Institute of Education in Rwanda.

 An experienced faculty development consultant, Meagher has offered workshops on: 1) infusing sustainability into the curriculum; 2) public philosophy; 3) civic engagement; 4) the utilization of performance methodologies for civic education.

 The content of this site is the responsibility of Sharon M. Meagher and does not necessarily represent the views of Widener University.